Beverly Bivens

-Beverly (Bev) Ann Bivens, born in Santa Ana, California on 28 April 1946, was lead singer of the American West Coast folk rock group We Five from 1965 to 1967.
-Since 2021 she has been the original band’s last surviving member.
+Beverly (Bev) Ann Bivens, (born April 28, 1946 in Santa Ana, California) is the American former lead singer of the West Coast folk rock group We Five from 1965 to 1967.
+Since 2021 she has been the original band's last surviving member.
 After her marriage to jazz musician Fred Marshall and the break-up of We Five, she sang for a while with the experimental Light Sound Dimension, but by the late 1960s Bivens had largely left the music scene.
 After many years of relative seclusion, she sang at the opening of an exhibition in San Francisco in 2009.
 Her son is the saxophonist Joshi Marshall.

 Early years

 Beverly Bivens attended Santa Ana High School, where she was a direct contemporary of actress Diane Keaton, and Orange Coast Junior College.

 Mid 1960s: We Five

 With the encouragement of her mother, Bivens had developed her singing voice as a child.
-Around 1963–4, she began performing with Mike Stewart (1945–2002) and William Jerome (Jerry) Burgan (1945-2021), who had formed a folk duo at high school and branched out into electronic music with guitarist Bob Jones (died 2013), whom they met at the University of San Francisco.
+Around 1963–64, she began performing with Mike Stewart (1945–2002) and William Jerome (Jerry) Burgan (1945–2021), who had formed a folk duo at high school and branched out into electronic music with guitarist Bob Jones (1947–2013), whom they met at the University of San Francisco.
 She had been recommended to Mike Stewart by Terry Kirkman, later of The Association, who was then the boyfriend of her sister Barbara.
-In 1963, she and Glen Campbell, who also played banjo, had performed background vocals on Desert Pete, a recording by the Kingston Trio, of which Stewart's brother John (1939–2008) was a member.
+Contrary to popular belief, she did not perform backup vocals with Glen Campbell, who also played banjo, on "Desert Pete", a recording by The Kingston Trio, of which Stewart's brother John (1939–2008) was a member.
+The backup vocals on “Desert Pete” were performed by Sue Ellen Davies, who originally performed with The Ridgerunners but left the band after discovering she was pregnant, and was subsequently replaced by Bivens.
 With the addition of Pete Fullerton, the new group, initially called the Ridgerunners and for a while the Mike Stewart Quintet, became known as We Five.
 They recorded their first album, the highly eclectic You Were on My Mind, for A&M records in 1965 after Herb Alpert, founder of A&M, heard them at the "hungry i", a folk/night club on Jackson Street in the North Beach area of San Francisco.